michaeldai1006/TDOuroboros/README.md

 2. Unable to handle tasks generated at run time

 **TDOuroboros handles tasks very differently:**
-A task queue shall be created at first, to store and manage async tasks.
+A task queue shall be created at first, to keep and manage async tasks.
 Every time a new task is generated or defined, it shall be enqueued into the task queue created at the very beginning.
-After the completion of each task, it shall notify the task queue about a task has just been completed.
+After the completion of each task, it shall notify the task queue about the task has just been completed.
 The task queue will dequeue a new task and execute it.

 **As an example:**
 A demo iOS project is included in this repo, under subfolder *Example*.
 Every time the list of shapes is reordered by drag and drop, animation tasks of each shape will be enqueued into the shared task queue instance, in the order of from left to right on the list.
-Then the animation for each shape will be executed in order.
+After that the animation for each shape will be executed in order.

 <p align="center">
   <img src="./README/Images/TDOuroborosDemo.GIF"/>